About Shawn Kennedy, MA, RN, FAAN, editor-in-chief (emerita)

 What we should celebrate is nurses’ continued commitment, day after day, to making people’s lives better.
 Sometimes, that takes effort that goes above and beyond.
 That’s the focus of my May editorial, “The Unwavering Courage of Nurses.”
 It’s also depicted in the May issue cover photo (for background, read “On the Cover“): nurses literally running for their lives and the lives of their patient, just ahead of flames from the deadliest fire in California’s history.
 And it’s what makes some Red Cross nurses so special: see this article by Debby Dailey and Linda MacIntyre (listen to the podcast of my conversation with the authors, too).

-I think Nurses Week is important, not so much for the public who, judging by their votes in the most recent Gallup poll, already think highly of us […]
+I think Nurses Week is important, not so much for the public who, judging by their votes in the most recent Gallup poll, already think highly of us (a good reminder for […]

 Go to Top